Coronary Angiography: A Heartbeat Away from Better Care

 A. Bleeding and Bruising

-B. Allergic Reaction to Contrast Dye
+B. Allergic Reactions to Contrast Dye

 C. Radiation Exposure

-E. Kidney Damage
+E. Kidney Damage (Contrast-Induced Nephropathy)

 Advances in Coronary Angiography